Akanksha-Nakati/Akanksha-Nakati/README.md

 # 💫 About Me:
-Hi, I'm Akanksha👋<br>📊 Data Analyst<br>👩‍🎓 I’m currently pursuing my Masters degree in Information Systems at Northeastern University
+Hi, I'm Akanksha!👋<br>📊 Data Analyst<br>👩‍🎓 I’m currently pursuing my Masters degree in Information Systems at Northeastern University <br>
+I'm passionate about solving real-world problems with data and technology.
+I love working with Python, SQL, and machine learning algorithms to turn complex datasets into actionable insights.
+From building predictive models to designing user-friendly web interfaces, I enjoy every step of the development process.✨

+Check out my repositories to explore projects ranging from data analysis and machine learning to web development.
+Let’s collaborate and build something impactful together!

 # 💻 Tech Stack: